Bayezid1989/cc16-project.crud-api-mvp/README.md

 # CC16 project CRUD API

 This was created during my time as a student at Code Chrysalis.
+Main focus is on manipulating database using GraphQL and TypeORM.

 ## Mountains API

+This beautiful view below is from the peak of Oku Hotakadake, Nagano, Japan, covering Yarigatake and Kita Hotakadake.

 ![mountain](./images/yarigatake.jpg)

-This API enebles you to CRUD (create, read, update and delete) mountain database.
+And this API enebles you to CRUD (create, read, update and delete) mountain database.
 Mountain database mainly has 3 tables, mountain, area and route. moutain table and area tables are connected in "many to one" relation. route_mountain table is only for connecting moutain and route tables in "many to many" relation.